 Over the next decade I continued with Rolf Structural Integration Tune-ups.
 My pain continued to dissipate, my overall health improved and my vision corrected to 20/40.

 Over that decade I also realized that my calling was to become a Rolf Structural-Integration practitioner, so in 1997, after two years of study, I graduated from the Guild for Structural Integration in Boulder, Colorado, with a Certificate in Structural Integration.

 I began treating clients part-time out of my home and continued my study of Rolf Structural Integration.
 By 2006, I had completed numerous advanced certificate programs offered by the Guild of Structural Integration, including becoming an Advanced Structural Integration Practitioner and a Board Certified Structural Integrator, of which there are fewer than 2,500 in the world.

-As my knowledge and skill grew, so by word of mouth did my clientele, so much so that in 2006 I quit my full-time job and opened Cina Structural Integration.
-I estimate that since I became a full-time practitioner I have helped 1,000 St. Louisans regain their health, not to mention the thousands I helped in the previous decade.
-My clients come from all walks of life and range in age from 5 months to 104 years (yes, 104!).
+As my knowledge and skill grew, so by word of mouth did my clientele, so much so that in 2006 I quit my full-time job and opened Structural Integration by Alan.
+I estimate that since I became a full-time practitioner I have helped 2,000 St. Louisans regain their health, not to mention the thousands I helped in the previous decade.
+My clients come from all walks of life and range in age from 5 months to 105 years (yes, 105!).

 So now, rather than solely fixing and improving metalworks, automobiles, electronics and other objects, I also repair people.

 However, I still dabble in the trades of my youth, not least of which is carpentry.
 In fact, I am one of the few woodworkers in the world who designs and builds handmade furniture that promotes the benefits of Rolf Structural Integration.
 My benches and tables are popular with Rolf Structural-Integration practitioners for use in their practices and for clients in their homes.